Skip to main content

 Griselda's coffee processing method involves letting the cherries rest for 24 to 40 hours after harvesting, followed by pulping the cherries and fermenting the beans for approximately 24 hours in bags.
 After fermentation stops, the beans are washed twice and then dried on beds and tarpaulins for around 30 days.

-• Lala Salama - Uganda
+• Lala Salama - Guji Decaf

-Sources From Falcon Specialty Coffee:
+Sourced from Falcon Specialty Coffee:

 • The process: